Detailed information and solutions for drug testing.

 After marijuana is consumed, the body metabolizes the ingredients into as many as 8 different breakdown products of THC.
 These combine together to cause a test to read as a possible positive from a urine test.
 At the lab, the confirmation test is designed to detect only one.
 In this example, marijuana would have a screen cut-off level of 50 ng/mL, whereas a lab confirmation level is only 15 ng/mL.
 Only one substance must be present at 15 ng/mL in order for the lab to consider the urine positive.
-If the substance is present at 14 ng/mL or lower, the urine is considered to be negative.
+If the substance is present at 14 ng/mL or lower, the sample is considered to be negative.